zh4ui/avtcore-multiplex-guidelines/draft-ietf-avtcore-multiplex-guidelines.md

 [Multiple Media Types in an RTP Session specification](#I-D.ietf-avtcore-multi-media-rtp-session) provides a detailed analysis of the potential issues in having multiple media types in the same RTP session.
-This document tries to provide an moreover arching consideration regarding the usage of RTP session and considers multiple media types in one RTP session as possible choice for the RTP application designer.
+This document tries to provide an wider scoped consideration regarding the usage of RTP session and considers multiple media types in one RTP session as possible choice for the RTP application designer.